 3. Measure and fine-tune marketing investments

-Marketing automation helps you create and keep a system of record, run cross-channel tests to optimize programs, and prove ROI and funnel impact.
+Marketing automation helps you create and keep a system of record, run cross-channel tests to optimise programs, and prove ROI and funnel impact.
 You are able to see what’s driving ROI and what needs work.

 For every dollar invested in marketing automation, a report from Nucleus Research found that companies can receive an ROI of $6.66.
-The right marketing automation platform also uses machine learning and predictive analytics to further optimize your programs.
+The right marketing automation platform also uses machine learning and predictive analytics to further optimise your programs.